DanielaLeticia/COE332-Homeworks/homework04/README.md

 by a dash '/' and/or some key and the program will proceed to print the specific data that the user requested.
 For this project, the user can type/select four keys and print different info each time.
 These also correspond with each function that is used in this script.
 The options for user input are as follows:

-		1. __'/'__ : simply typing a back slash will print the entire data set
+		1. '/' : simply typing a back slash will print the entire data set
-		2. __'/epochs'__ : this will print all of the epochs in the data set
+		2. '/epochs' : this will print all of the epochs in the data set
-		3. __'/epochs/<epoch>'__ : the user will input a number after the second back slash and it will print a specific epoch data value
+		3. '/epochs/<epoch>' : the user will input a number after the second back slash and it will print a specific epoch data value
-		4. __'/epochs/<epoch>/speed'__ : this will print the calculated speed for the specific epoch value
+		4. '/epochs/<epoch>/speed' : this will print the calculated speed for the specific epoch value

 It is important to know how to be able to print this data.
 Please follow the steps below in order to succesfully run this program.

 		1. log into a virtual machine or simply use command line/linux
 		2. download both the script and data set.
 It is recommended to have both of files in the same folder.
-		3. open the python script by typing __'vim iss_tracker.py'__ and type in the url of the data set.
+		3. open the python script by typing 'vim iss_tracker.py' and type in the url of the data set.
 This place should be one of these first few lines of code and marked with a comment.
 		4. lastly, run the pogram!
 To to this, type into the command line the following command:
-			__'curl localhost: 5000'__.
+			'curl localhost: 5000'.
 From here you can add a back slash to access the entire data set or add any of the commands above and now you are able to print specifc data.

 ## A note on the Flask app:
 If you would like to see what is happening behind the scenes with the Flask app, open a new window in command line and, in the same directory as the xml file and script, type the following
-commandd: `flask --app iss_tecker.py --debug run` This should open the Flask app and allow to see the operations of the script after it has been run.
+commandd: `flask --app iss_tracker.py --debug run` This should open the Flask app and allow to see the operations of the script after it has been run.
 If you do not have the Flask app installed in your command line, use the following command to instal Flask: `pip3 instal --user flask`.